Interestment’s Top 10 Ways to Eat a COW

 Make it into Roast Beef

-The most traditional and simple way to eat a cow is to lop off a nice big chunk of it, tie it with string to make it look like a buxom woman’s thigh in some tight stockings, and then cook in a hot oven until it’s pink in the middle and brown at the edge.
-Serve on a plate to your spouse in return for a grateful lingering kiss on the mouth and a cupped boob.
+The most traditional and simple way to eat a cow is to lop off a nice big chunk of it, tie it with string to make it look like a buxom woman’s thigh in tight stockings, and then cook in a hot oven until it’s pink in the middle and brown at the edge.
+Serve on a plate to your spouse in return for a grateful lingering kiss on the mouth and a cupped breast.

 Enjoy it as Steak and Chips

-If you’re laughing at some cows from the side of a field, stop for a second and really focus on the mid-section of their sides – that’s where the really good meat is.
+If you’re looking at some cows from the side of a field, stop for a second and really focus on the mid-section of their sides – that’s where the really good meat is.
 The seasoned diner knows that ribeye is by far the best steak, and it should arrive on your fork just about half-cooked.

 Grind it up and make Cheeseburgers

 Every adult cow contains enough meat to make a few nice cheeseburgers, which are increasingly consumed in dim-lit restaurants where they serve Long Island Ice Teas in old jam jars.